HonkingGoose/x4-game-notes/README.md

 ## Editing blueprints

-The following is a full list of blueprint macros / codes that I collected online, as well as through my own savegames.
+The following is a full list of blueprint macros/codes that I collected online, as well as through my own savegames.
 They go below the `<blueprints>` tag in the file (there is only one, so it's easy to find).

 The full categorized list of blueprints can be found in the [blueprint-ids.md][] file, and a copy & paste XML version in [blueprint-ids.xml][].

-The really cool thing is that it is even possible to make the Astrid and the Erlking buildable at player stations by adding their blueprints (for the Erlking, see [Getting the Erlking][]).
+The really cool thing is that it is even possible to make the Astrid and the Erlking buildable at player stations by adding their blueprints.
+For the Erlking, see [Getting the Erlking][].

 ## Player inventory

 NPCs have `<inventory>` tags just like the player, so the easiest way to find the player's inventory is to search for the player component.
 The inventory is nested in here.

-Search for the following:
+Search for:

 `class="player"`

 ### Modding parts

-These are all known parts that are used for modding ships.
+The known parts for modding ships:

 ```xml
 <ware ware="modpart_enginefuelinjector_t1" amount="9999"/>